rsbruce/Housing-Data-Scraper/README.md

 Execute `python main.py to-rent` or `python main.py for-sale` for property lettings and sales respectively.

 ## Overview
+This project is a collection of scripts for gathering day-by-day housing data from onthemarket.com

 The scraper considers one locale (county or London borough) at a time as it makes requests to the server.
 By default, each request is for listings uploaded in the last 3 days.
 The data is collated into pandas DataFrames for processing before being saved.